bubbletroubles/PowerStig/PowerSTIG-&-Desired-State-Configuration-for-Linux.md

     Use the embedded STIG data with default range values to apply the most recent STIG settings.
     In this example, the composite resource gets the highest RHEL 7 STIG version file it can find locally generates an RHEL 7 mof file.
 The composite resource merges in the default values for any settings that have a valid range.
+Get/Set-Content is used to remove Carriage Returns (CR) from the mof file, as Linux uses Line Feed (LF) for new lines.
 #>
 configuration RHELBaseLine
 {